ilabcode/pyhgf/docs/source/theory.md

 ## Belief updates in the HGF: Computations of nodes

+The coding examples introduced above illustrated generative models that can simulate data forward from a given volatility structure, with key parameters stochastically fluctuating.
+HGFs use this as a model of the environment to make sense of new observation, also refered as the sensory part of the HGF, or the filtering part.
+In this situation, new observation are coming in and the model has to update the volatility structure accordingly (from bottom to top nodes).

-In the approximate inversion of the generative model presented above, {cite:p}`2011:mathys` derived a set of simple, one-step update equations that represent changes in beliefs about the hidden states specified in the generative model.
-For each state, a belief is held (and updated for every new input) by the agent and described as a Gaussian distribution, fully characterized by its mean $\mu_i^{(k)}$ and its inverse variance, or precision, $\pi_i^{(k)}$ on a given trial $k$.
+In its first description, {cite:p}`2011:mathys` derived a set of simple, one-step update equations that represent changes in beliefs about the hidden states (i.e. the sufficient statistics of the nodes) specified in the generative model.
+For each state, a belief is held (and updated for every new input) by the agent and described as a Gaussian distribution, fully characterized by its mean $\mu_i^{(k)}$ and its inverse variance, or precision, $\pi_i^{(k)}$ on a given trial $k$ (this is the notation we have been using in the previous examples).
 We conceptualize each belief as a node in a network, where belief updates involve computations within nodes as well as message passing between nodes.
-The computations of any node within an experimental trial can be ordered in time as shown in the box:
+The computations of any observation at each time point $k$ can be ordered in time as shown in the box:

-> Node *i* at trial *k*
+> Node *i* at time *k*
 >
 >(compute $\mathrm{prediction}^{(k)}_i$)
 >&larr; receive $\mathrm{PE}^{(k)}_{i-1}$ from $\mathrm{node}_{i-1}$